MileHacker Logo

 Late-Night Options

 Restaurants commonly close by 10:00 PM.
 Bars and nightclubs may operate later.
 Use reputable taxis or ride-sharing services for transport.
-Avoid walking alone in dimly lit areas after dark.
+Avoid walking alone in dimly lit locations in the evening.

 Energetic Nightlife